Carbohydrates Types & Health Benefits

 2. Is Rice a carbohydrate?

-Yes, Sugar is a soluble form of carbohydrates.
-Sugar is a simple carbohydrate that contains glucose, galactose and fructose.
+Yes, Sugar is a soluble form of carbohydrate.
+Sugar is a simple carbohydrate that contains glucose, galactose and Fructose.

 4. What are good carbohydrates?

-Vegetables, fruits, rice and grains are some good sources of carbohydrates.
+Vegetables, fruits, Rice, and grains are good sources of carbohydrates.

 5. Do carbs make you fat?

 Carbohydrates do not make you fat.
-Fat is due to the consumption of over calories.
+Fat is due to the consumption of too many calories.

 6. Are carbohydrates cholesterol?